icy-comet/twitter-interaction-circle-python/README.md

 ```

 ### Limiting Analyzed Data
-By default, the script fetches 1200 tweets from your timeline.
-To change it, change the number of pages to fetch in `get_timeline` and `get_liked` functions.
+The script, by default, fetches your recent 600 tweets from the timeline.
+However, you can set it to fetch upto 3000 as limited by the API.
+Just change the number of pages in `get_timeline` and `get_liked` functions.

 Note: Each page consists of 200 tweets.